panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 plainPet instanceof Pet; // => false
 ```

-As of more practical examples, you may find `instanceof` useful to determine the built-in special objects in JavaScript like regular expressions, arrays:
+As for more practical examples, you may find `instanceof` useful to determine the built-in special objects in JavaScript like regular expressions, arrays:

 ```javascript
 function isRegExp(value) {